 As online editing software it is, ClipChamp is designed like a powerful offline video editor.
-The main interface is totally follow the general editing logic, tools on the left side bar, media library on the left side, preview on the right side, and timelines under side.
+The main interface follows the common editing logic, tools on the left side bar, media library on the left side, preview on the right side, and timelines under side.
 You can see most of its features on the interface: text, overlay background, transition, split, delete, copy and paste.

 ClipChamp is an online editor as well, so Google Chromebook users can edit online without fuss.
 It has huge media stocks.
 But the only pity is that you cannot load your own videos from your online cloud base like Dropbox or Google Drive.
 What Chrome OS users can edit is existed videos which are searched online in its library.

-Compared with video editors for Chrombooks above, Magisto is designed simpler that you can see its workflow on the left side of its interface, add media, choose a given style, add music, and export.
+Compared with video editors for Chrombook above, Magisto is designed simpler.
+You can see its workflow on the left side of its interface, add media, choose a given style, add music, and export.
 It is a quick video editor that creates simple short videos smoothly and steadily.
 After editing, you can select a thumbnail for it, and the export video can be share on Facebook, Twitter, Vimeo, YouTube, emails, and embedded on your website as well.

 You can edit videos from local computer and Google Drive with Magisto.
 Since Chrome OS does not have local storage, Chromebook users users are only allowed to import videos from Google Drive.
 As a cross-platform editor, it supports edits on mobiles, tablets and PCs, so you can keep your project wherever you are using it with the same Magisto account.

 This browser-based video editing software comes in handy when you need to cut a small video file.
-Cut video by setting the start and end time, crop video frames, and rotate in the main interface.
+Users can cut video simply by setting the start and end time, crop video frames, and rotate in the main interface.
 The output video quality can be set as the same or from 240p to 1080p.
 No re-encoding in this option speeds up the output process.

-Online Video Cutter for Chromebooks only supports small or medium size videos, but it is compatible with almost every video format out there.
-The import is same as most Chromebook editors, import video from your Dropbox, Google Drive or by pasting the video's link to it directly.
+Online Video Cutter only supports small or medium size videos, but it is compatible with almost every video format out there.
+The import is that you can import video from your Dropbox, Google Drive or by pasting the video's link to it directly, just as same as most Chromebook editors, .

-OpenShot is an open-source video editor for Windows 10/8/7 and macOS.
+OpenShot is an open-source video editor for Windows 11/10/8/7 and macOS.
 For Chrome OS, you can just employ its online version to edit videos on Chrome browser.
-Absolutely, it is not as powerful as its offline version, but there is no problem to cut, merge and edit videos in multi tracks, and add some transitions and audio/video effects.
+Absolutely, it is not as powerful as its offline version, but there is no problem to edit videos in multi tracks, including cutting, merging, adding some transitions and audio/video effects, and more.